DUNE/dunedb/docs/api.md

 Submits new test data.
 Format must be as follows:
 ```
 {
-  formId: <string>,     // The ID of the form corresponding to this
-  formName: <string>,   // The name of the form, should match as above.
-  formObjectId: <hex string>, // The ObjectID of the _id of the form object used to create this test data.
   componentUuid: "123456789-abcd-1234-1234-123456789abcd", // Component UUID of the tested component.
 Omit for a Job record.
+  formId: <string>,     // The ID of the form corresponding to this

+  formName: <string>,   // Optional.
+If not set, current (latest) form name is used.
+  formObjectId: <hex string>, // Optional.
+The ObjectID of the _id of the form object used to create this test data.
+If not, the current (latest) version of the form is used

-  data: {...},    // form data
+  data: {...},    // required: form data

-  metadata: {...} // optional
+  metadata: {...} // optional.
+Can contain things like user script version.
 }
 ```